-The terms of this Appendix B are the minimum requirements for any project awarded tax credits in 2016.
+The terms of this Appendix B are the minimum requirements for any project awarded low-income housing tax credits in 2017.
 Required documents must be prepared by an engineer or architect licensed to do business in North Carolina.

-Once final plans and specifications have been completed, owners must submit them to the Agency (hard copy and CD in PDF format) and receive written approval before commencing site work or construction.
+Once final plans and specifications have been completed, owners must submit them to the Agency (hard copy and CD in PDF format) and receive approval before commencing site work or construction.

-At all times after award the owner is responsible for promptly informing the Agency of any changes or alterations which deviate from the final plans and specifications approved by the Agency.
+At all times after award the owner is responsible for promptly informing the Agency of any changes or alterations which deviate from the final plans and specifications approved by the Agency at full application.
 In particular owners must not take action on any material change in the site layout, floor plan, elevations or amenities without written authorization from the Agency.
 This includes changes required by local governments to receive building permits.